anishathalye/gavel/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/anishathalye/gavel/tree/master)

-The web application is written in Python using Flask.
+The web application is written in **Python 3** using Flask.
 It also uses NumPy and SciPy for math stuff.
 Doing a `pip install -r requirements.txt` should install all the dependencies.

 The application uses Postgres for the database, so you need to have that on your server.
 You need to create a database, which you can do with `createdb